top of page

 Irish Handkerchief

-My mom has gave me to carry on my wedding day, the Irish handkerchief that her father, Paul Edward, brought for her from Ireland in 1970.
+To carry on my wedding day, my mom gave me the Irish handkerchief that her father, Paul Edward, brought her from Ireland in 1970.
 It's made of crisp white Irish linen, trimmed in lace.
-My mom carried it on her wedding day in 1971, in honor of her father.
+My mom carried it on her wedding day, in honor of her father.
 I carried this same Irish handkerchief in honor of my mother and my Irish heritage.

 Image by Sooz .